noiseprotocol/noise_spec/noise.md

 key pairs.
 The tokens "re" and/or "rs" would indicate the same thing for the responder.

-Pre-messages are shown as descriptors prior to the delimiter "\-\-\-\-\-\-".
+Pre-messages are shown as message patterns prior to the delimiter "\-\-\-\-\-\-".
-These indicate an exchange of public keys was somehow performed prior to the handshake, so these public keys should also be inputs to `Initialize()`.
-After `Initialize()` is called, `MixHash()` is called on any pre-message public keys in the order they are listed.
+After `Initialize()` is called, `MixHash()` is called on any pre-message public keys in the order they are listed (by convention, the initiator's public keys - if any - are processed first).

 The following pattern describes a handshake where the initiator has pre-knowledge of the responder's static public key, and performs a DH with the